What is ethnic diversity?

 Deliver: How do you represent ethnic diversity data?

-We represent ethnic diversity as an estimated percent of non-white candidates that match your search criteria.
+We represent ethnic diversity as an estimated percent of diverse (non-white) candidates that match your search criteria.

 In the United States, “non-white” includes the following categories: African-American, Asian, Hispanic, and other.
 In South Africa, “non-white” includes the following categories: black, coloured*, Indian-Asian, and other.